Anomaly Detection with Neural Parsers That Never Reject: Approach

+For a sentence consisting of $n$ tokens, there are $n-1$ possible merges as a first action, since all such actions from \cite{woods2021rlgrit} involve two adjacent atoms.
+For the same reason, the resulting tree from a sentence with $n$ tokens will be a binary tree with $n-1$ non-leaf nodes.
+We call this binary tree a {\em parse tree}, and formally define it as follows:

+\begin{definition} Define the {\em descendants} of an atom $a$ to be an empty set if $a$ is a leaf.
+Otherwise, let the descendants of $a$ be the union of the descendants of its left child and the descendants of its right child.
+A {\em parse tree} $T_{i}$ for a sentence $S_{i}$ is an atom $a = (A, 1, n)$ (where $n$ is the length of $S_{i}$), and all descendants of $a$.
+In the context of a parse tree, atoms are referred to as {\em nodes}. \end{definition}

+Each non-leaf node in the parse tree will be the result of some merge, and thus has an associated production rule that describes this merge.
+Thus, by examining the parse tree, we can easily obtain the multiset of production rules that were used to parse the sentence (we keep track of the number of times that a given rule occurs).
+Given a list of parse trees $T$, the multiset of rules $R$ can be generated via \cref{alg:extraction}.
+The outer loop of the algorithm iterates over different parse trees that were obtained for different example sentences, since these trees may yield different subsets of rules, which are combined into a multiset $R$, to obtain a comprehensive view of the grammar that the parser has learned.

-For the specific example in \cref{fig:proposed:parser:trees} (left), the production rules happen to cover all sentences described by the grammar \mintinline[breaklines]{text}`S -> '{' ('a' | 'b' | 'c' | S+) '}'`, referred to as the {\em Simple-JSON} grammar \pcite{cowger2020icarus,woods2021rlgrit}; in particular, the \mintinline[breaklines]{text}|'{G}'| atom (appearing on the left side of the production rule \mintinline[breaklines]{text}|'{G}' -> '{G' '}'|) approximately corresponds to \mintinline[breaklines]{text}|S|.
-However, while the rules will successfully parse any valid Simple-JSON sentence, will they also fail at parsing any sentence that is not in the Simple-JSON format, i.e., that is {\em anomalous} from the perspective of Simple-JSON?
+As an example, consider the sentence \mintinline[breaklines]{text}|{{a}{b}{c}}|, and its parse tree, illustrated on the left side of \cref{fig:proposed:parser:trees}; some of the non-leaf nodes are labeled with the associated rules (additional extracted rules, not shown in the figure, are \mintinline[breaklines]{text}|'{G' -> '{' 'a'| and \mintinline[breaklines]{text}|'{G' -> '{' 'b'|).
+In this particular case, even though the production rules were extracted from a single parse tree, they happen to cover all sentences described by the Dyck-like grammar \mintinline[breaklines]{text}`S -> '{' ('a' | 'b' | 'c' | S+) '}'`, referred to as the {\em Simple-JSON} grammar \cite{cowger2020icarus,woods2021rlgrit}; in particular, the \mintinline[breaklines]{text}|'{G}'| atom (appearing on the left side of the production rule \mintinline[breaklines]{text}|'{G}' -> '{G' '}'|) approximately corresponds to \mintinline[breaklines]{text}|S|.
+However, while the rules will successfully parse any valid Simple-JSON sentence, it is not yet clear whether they will fail to parse any sentence that is not in the Simple-JSON format, i.e., that is anomalous.
 We will address this question in the following two subsections.